Bruce Bennett

-Bruce Bennett (born Harold Herman Brix, also credited Herman Brix; May 19, 1906 – February 24, 2007) was an American film and television actor who was a college athlete in football and in intercollegiate and international track-and-field competitions.
+Bruce Bennett (Harold Herman Brix, known as Herman Brix until 1939; May 19, 1906 – February 24, 2007) was an American film and television actor who was a college athlete in football and in intercollegiate and international track-and-field competitions.
 In 1928, he won the silver medal for the shot put at the Olympic Games in Amsterdam.

-Bennett's acting career in film and television spanned more than 40 years.
+Beginning with a role as Tarzan in the early 1930s, he had a long acting career in film and television that spanned more than 40 years.
+He specialized in adventurer, explorer and cowboy action roles for years.